angelogeminiani/sapiens-datamover/readme.md

 Those context data are accessible to js runtime using some defined variables:

 - `$data`: represent an array of data row that are the result of an SQL command.
+- `$variables`: represent variables defined into settings or programmatically

 ---------------
 NOTE: the javascript engine is much more powerful and can send emails, SMS, dispatch messages over https, MQTT, and even